Welcome to the ASAB 2019 Summer conference in Konstanz, Germany

-International travel doesn’t get easier than on the Bodensee.
+International travel doesn’t get easier than on Lake Constance.
 Located smack-dab at the intersection of Germany, Austria, and Switzerland – and with Lichtenstein a 30-minute car ride away – the 536 km2 water body is rightly called the four country region.
 And there’s no easier or more pleasant way to cross the border than on one of the stately white ships that ferry passengers from shore to shore.
 Below, you’ll find our top picks for daytrips that are easily reached by boat.

 Destination Austria: Bregenz

 Wedged snuggly between the lake and alpine mountains, Bregenz offers a perfect slice of the Bodensee region.
 Hop on a cable car up to Pfänder, the “local” mountain of Bregenz, to take in the stunning panorama of the lake with 240 alpine peaks of Germany, Austria and Switzerland.
 Enjoy art at the Kunsthaus or a night out at the Casino.
 Visit BSB for Konstanz-Bregenz boat timetables.

 There’s nothing quite like the approach to Meersberg by boat.
 Only 15 minutes after leaving Konstanz on the ferry, you are greeted with a tableau of rolling vineyards blanketing a hillside topped by a magnificent 7th-century fortress.
 The easy journey leaves you plenty of time to explore Meersburg’s sumptuous castles, vineyards, panoramic view points, and traditional German timber-frame houses.
 Guided tours in English make it easy to delve deeper into the town’s history and to discover hiking trails with truly jaw-dropping views.
 The fastest way to get to Meersburg from Konstanz is by car ferry, but BSB also offers relaxed trips during summer.

 Destination Switzerland: Rhine Falls